 Since then, Abraham has focused on two career goals: doing research on infectious diseases and educating people about those diseases.

 As an undergraduate at Harvard College, Abraham participated in HHMI’s Exceptional Research Opportunities Program (EXROP), which gives outstanding students from groups underrepresented in science the chance to do laboratory research with HHMI investigators and professors.
 Abraham worked with HHMI Investigator Stephen C. Harrison, a structural biologist at Harvard.
 Under Harrison’s guidance, Abraham tried to design drugs to prevent Ebola virus from entering cells.

 His project didn’t produce publishable results.
-But three years later, in 2007, Abraham returned to Harrison’s lab as a graduate student funded by an HHMI Gilliam Fellowship for Advanced Study.
+But three years later, in 2007, Abraham returned to Harrison’s lab as an MD, PhD student funded by an HHMI Gilliam Fellowship for Advanced Study.
 Working with Harvard colleagues, Abraham had previously isolated the human cell surface receptor targeted by the deadly South American Machupo virus.
 Harrison had determined the molecular structure of the molecule called the transferrin receptor.

 Within a year of their work on Machupo virus, Abraham, Harrison, and their colleagues determined the molecular structure of the transferrin receptor bound to the Machupo surface protein and published it in Nature Structural and Molecular Biology.

 Abraham remained in Harrison’s lab as a postdoctoral fellow while he was a resident in internal medicine at Boston’s Brigham and Women’s Hospital, and eventually he became an instructor in chemistry and molecular pharmacology at Harvard, and a clinical and research fellow in infectious diseases at Brigham and Women’s Hospital and Massachusetts General Hospital.
 His current work focuses on developing antibody-based therapeutics to treat emerging viral infections.